Christochi/azure-packer-golden-image/README.md

 # Azure Packer Image

 ## Description
-builds custom image using a base image from azure, downloads vault, goss uploads the files and installs necessary applications in the custom image
+builds custom image using a base image from azure, downloads vault, goss, uploads the files and installs necessary applications in the custom image

 ## Requirement
 - install packer